 Mentorship & Fellowships

-Our Executives in Residence, David Kyle and Sam Moss, provide guidance to students and alumni who are thinking about developing careers with long-term social impacts; about pursuing short-term job placements in the social enterprise sector; and about developing their own ideas for impact ventures.
-They also supported the students that made our first impact investment loan, and are helping our client and partner, ECHO Foundation, to identify potential investors for the Unidos Vision project.
+Our Executives in Residence, David Kyle and Sam Moss, provide guidance to students and alumni who are thinking about developing careers with long-term social impacts; pursuing short-term job placements in the social enterprise sector; and developing their own ideas for impact ventures.
+They also supported the students in Goizueta Impact Investors who made our first impact loans, and are involved with many of the other SE@G initiatives and projects.

 Founder, Impact Business Leaders